Caché (film): Development

 Haneke began writing the screenplay by September 2001.
 He described a starting point: "I had been toying with the idea of writing a script in which someone is confronted with his guilt for something he did in childhood".
 In planning the film, he chose the thriller genre as a model but intended the true point to be an exploration of guilt; he deliberately left the question of who sent the tapes ambiguous:

 I'm not going to give anyone this answer.
 If you think it's Majid, Pierrot, Georges, the malevolent director, God himself, the human conscience – all these answers are correct.
 But if you come out wanting to know who sent the tapes, you didn't understand the film.
 To ask this question is to avoid asking the real question the film raises, which is more: how do we treat our conscience and our guilt and reconcile ourselves to living with our actions?

 People are only asking, "whodunnit?" because I chose to use the genre, the structure of a thriller, to address the issues of blame and conscience, and these methods of narrative usually demand an answer.
 But my film isn't a thriller and who am I to presume to give anyone an answer on how they should deal with their own guilty conscience?

-Haneke also left it ambiguous whether the young Georges's claim that Majid coughed blood was a lie, but said he viewed the depiction of Majid menacing Georges with an ax as a mere nightmare.
+Haneke also left it ambiguous whether the young Georges' claim that Majid coughed blood was a lie, but said he viewed the depiction of Majid menacing Georges with an ax as a mere nightmare.

 While the Paris massacre inspired the plot, Haneke said the story was not about a "French problem" as something unusual, remarking, "This film was made in France, but I could have shot it with very few adjustments within an Austrian – or I'm sure an American – context".
 Another inspiration was a story he had heard from a friend, similar to that which Denis Podalydès's character tells when claiming to have a scar matching the wound of a dog killed on the day the character was born.
 Haneke explained, "I wrote it down when I got home and always wanted to use it.
 I think it sits well here because it makes people ask if it's true or not".